maxpoletaev/dendy/README.md

 ### Zapper (Light Gun)

 Zapper is emulated using the mouse and can be used in games like Duck Hunt.
-Point the mouse cursor at the right position on the screen and click to shoot.
+Just point the mouse cursor at the right position on the screen and click to shoot.

 ### Hotkeys